papivot/pace-docs/PKS Scaling.md

 # PKS Scaling

 ### Requirements
-- A K8s cluster deployed in PKS
+- A K8s cluster deployed in PKS (*Pivotal employees connected thru the VPN can request a PKS environment in GCP thru [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
+Upon a PKS environment has been created, you can login using the pks cli and create a cluster using an active plan.)*
 - Access to the above K8s cluster
 - Kubectl binary
 - PKS binary